halbs13/Dynamics-NAV-Payroll/au-payroll-setup-posting-group-setup.md

 3. Click on the **OK** button after you have completed your selection.

-The “Setup” button opens the “Payroll Posting Setup”.
+The **Setup** icon opens the [Payroll Posting Setup](#to-setup-payroll-posting-setup).
 The Payroll Posting Setup is specific to the selected Payroll Posting Group on this nested form.

 [GoToTop](#how-to-setup-payroll-posting-groups)